-I am a third-year Computer Science PhD Candidate at Cornell University, based at the New York City campus, Cornell Tech.
-Before that, I was an undergraduate student at Clemson University, where I completed a Bachelor's Degree in Computer Science (during the pandemic, unfortunately).
-I was also a research fellow at Hayden AI Technologies.
-My research is supported by the Cornell Dean's Excellence Fellowship and the Digital Life Initiative Doctoral Fellowship.
+I am a Computer Science PhD Candidate at Cornell University, based at the New York City campus, Cornell Tech.
+Before that, I completed a Bachelor's Degree in Computer Science and General & Departmental Honors curricula at the Clemson University Honors College (during the pandemic, unfortunately).
+This summer, I am a research fellow at the Design Trust for Public Space.
+In 2024, I was a research fellow at Hayden AI Technologies.
+My research is supported by the Cornell Dean's Excellence Fellowship, the Siegel PiTech PhD Impact Fellowship, and the Digital Life Initiative Doctoral Fellowship.

 My research interests include urban data science; computational social science, particularly in issues pertaining to societal inequality; fashion & design; and computer vision towards urban sensing.
 My research has been covered in the New York Times, The Economist, Gothamist, and other local NYC news outlets.